Arm sleeves have many benefits, such as protecting against sunburn and the cold and reducing arm fatigue, but they actually are called various things.

 The crucial difference is whether to apply pressure or not

-These three are not actually clearly defined , and each manufacturer uses their own terms.
-However, in general, almost 100% of arm supports have compression , while arm covers and arm sleeves are available in both compression and non-compression versions.
+These three terms are not clearly defined , and each manufacturer uses their own terminology.
+However, in general, almost 100% of arm supports have compression , while arm covers and arm sleeves are available in both compression and non-compression varieties.

-So, if you are prioritizing compression, I recommend searching for "arm support", but if you are looking for something with less strong compression, it might be quicker to search for "arm covers" or "arm sleeves".
+So, if you are prioritizing compression, I recommend searching for "arm supporter" or "arm supporter", but if you are looking for something with less strong compression, it would be quicker to search for "arm covers" or "arm sleeves".

 The meaning of applying pressure to the arms